ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 #### Details

 Redux is the next step for state management.
 This week introduces next week and revisits the topic and goes more in depth.
 Ask your team to share the data flow.
 See if together they can describe the flow.
 No need to be a redux experts.
-If your blocked share how you learn new technical concepts:
+If you're blocked share how you learn new technical concepts:

 * "Bing" it.
 * Look for a YouTube video.
-* Read Stack Overflow.
+* Read Stack Overflow (might be good to point at the internal SO: https://stackoverflow.microsoft.com/).
 * Do you have a favorite channel or explainer of technical content?

-This is a great chance to share your favorite Git merging story and re-iterate that Git is a skill that takes practices.
+This is a great chance to share your favorite Git merging story and re-iterate that Git is a skill that takes practice.
 The final pieces of the basics with Git are introduced with branching and merging.
 NTs will follow the [GitHub Flow](https://guides.github.com/introduction/flow/) when working together.

 NTs continue product thinking with the value prop and pitch.
 This is a first draft.
 There's a long way to go before the final presentations.
 This is the first step in articulating and convincing stakeholders that this app is valuable, gather support and / or funding in a real world engineering setting.
 Depending on how far along your team is:

 * Ask to hear the pitch or see where the drafts are at.
-* When given feedback consider the work NTs have already done, does it include their target audience and user needs?
+* When giving feedback consider the work NTs have already done, does it include their target audience and user needs?
 * Encourage NTs to practice pitching when opportunities come up.
 Can ask other coaches for feedback and take turns pitching to other teams.

 ### Day 5

 #### tl;dr

-* Teams start an practice team engineering practice - YourShare.
+* Teams start on a practice team engineering project - [YourShare](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Sample%20spec%20-%20YourShare.md).
 Check-in on their work breakdown.
 Look for equitable breakdown fo work.
 * Re-iterate team engineering concepts and GitFlow.
 * Check-in on the competitor audit.
 Ask about strengths, weaknesses, opportunities and threats.

 #### Details

-Before jumping in to working on their app together, YourShare provides NTs a chance to collaborate and practice branching and merging.
+Before jumping in to working on their app together, [YourShare](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Sample%20spec%20-%20YourShare.md) provides NTs a chance to collaborate and practice branching and merging.
 NTs also get to read a spec and practice breaking down the work.
 NTs won't build the full app, just the first round of check-ins that create the basic app flow.

 Check-in on the progress and work breakdown: